-ALS Scandinavia offers stable isotope analysis of a large number of isotopic systems.
+ALS Scandinavia offers stable isotope analysis of a large number of isotopic systems such as

 While unstable isotopes spontaneously disintegrate to form other isotopes over time, stable isotopes do not decay.
 The relative abundance of such isotopes is therefore tested resulting in isotope ratios that can be used for a variety of fields including environmental forensics (pollution source tracing), geochemistry, provenance studies and more.

 Our isotope research is done in close co-operation with several external institutions, particularly the Divisions of Applied Geology and Chemistry at Luleå University of Technology.
-It has resulted in a number of publications in the scientific literature.
-Please follow the link for more information about our isotope research.
+Our research has resulted in the below publications relating to stable isotope analyses: